Cherol08/Cherol08/README.md

 👯 I’m interested in collaborating on any cool projects so feel free to hit me up!

-💬 You're welcome to ask me about anything regard my projects or programming.
+💬 You're welcome to ask me about anything regarding my projects or programming.

 📫 If you want to connect, feel free to follow my [twitter](https://twitter.com/CodeGhoul08).